Alligator snapping turtle: Description

 In mature specimens, those with a straight carapace length over 30 cm, males and females can be differentiated by the position of the cloaca from the carapace, and by the thickness of the base of the tail.
 A mature male's cloaca extends beyond the carapace edge, a female's is placed exactly on the edge if not nearer to the plastron.
 The base of the tail of the male is also thicker as compared to that of the female because of the hidden reproductive organs.

 The inside of the turtle's mouth is camouflaged, and it possesses a vermiform (worm-shaped) appendage on the tip of its tongue used to lure fish, a form of aggressive mimicry.
+With its unique head morphology, research suggests that this species has strong natural selection for bite performance, which can directly or indirectly affect fitness.
+A study conducted in 2023 found that this turtle's bite force can range between 8.2 and 1872 Newtons of force.
+This bite force is heavily dependent on size.
+Research suggests that M.temminckii thermoregulates by altering its depth in the water column, because this species is rarely seen basking.

 This turtle must be handled with extreme care and considered potentially dangerous.
-This species can bite through the handle of a broom and rare cases have been reported in which human fingers have been cleanly bitten off by the species.
+This species can bite through the handle of a broom and in rare cases human fingers have been cleanly bitten off by the species.
 No human deaths have been reported to have been caused by the alligator snapping turtle.

 Diet

 The alligator snapping turtle is an opportunistic feeder that is almost entirely carnivorous.
-It relies on both live food caught by itself and dead organisms which it scavenges.
+It relies on both catching live food and scavenging dead organisms.
 In general, it will eat almost anything it can catch.
 Fishermen have glorified the species' ability to catch fish and to deplete fish populations, whereas in fact it largely targets any abundant and easily caught prey, and rarely has any extensive deleterious effect on fish populations.
-Its natural diet consists primarily of fish and fish carcasses, mollusks, carrion, and amphibians, but it is also known to eat snakes, snails, worms and other invertebrates, crawfish, insects, water birds, aquatic plants, other turtles and sometimes even small alligators.
+Its natural diet consists primarily of fish and fish carcasses, mollusks, carrion, and amphibians, but it is also known to eat snakes, snails, worms and other invertebrates, crayfish, insects, water birds, aquatic plants, other turtles and sometimes even small alligators.
 In one study conducted in Louisiana, 79.8% of the stomach contents of adult alligator snapping turtles was found to be composed of other turtles, although the resistance of shell and reptile-bone fragments to digestion may have led these fragments to remain longer in the digestive tract than other items.
 This species may also, on occasion, prey on aquatic rodents, including nutrias and muskrats or even snatch small to mid-sized other mammals, including squirrels, mice, opossums, raccoons, and armadillos when they attempt to swim or come near the water's edge.